 Osteopathy is based on this principle.
 It is necessary to have a proper venous, lymphatic and nervous arterial circulation.
 It enables to provide feeding, drainage, immune protection and adaptation to body cells.

-When tissues that support and surround different vessels prevent a proper fluids circulation and/or influx, the affected areas become more vulnerable to diseased conditions, they are incapable of maintain a proper function.
+When tissues that support and surround different vessels prevent a proper fluids circulation and/or influx, the affected areas become more vulnerable to diseased conditions, they are incapable of maintaining a proper function.

 The auto-healing capacity of body

 The body which is subject to an imbalance looses its auto-healing capacity.
 It will recover it once blocks are removed, letting the body free to recover its balance.
 The body ows all the resources to recover.